- Competitive Analysis

 Facebook Ads for Plumbers if You Want to Get More Website Visits in Your Service Area

-Take out a Facebook Clicks to Website ad.
+Take out a Facebook Website Traffic ad.

 These ads send people to a designated page on your website, rather than sending them your plumbing company’s Facebook page.

-Pages you might want to send people to on your site:
+Examples of pages you might want to send people to on your site:

-Your homepage – I used this option recently on a Clicks to Website Ad when I wanted to get people to visit our new website.
+Your homepage – I used this option recently on a Website Traffic Ad when I wanted to get people to visit our new website.
 If you don’t have a lot of organic traffic right now because your website is new, this can be a good way to boost visitors in your location and increase awareness of your company in the area.

 A product or service page– This can be especially helpful for contractors with seasonal lines of business.
 For example, if you’re wanting to promote your emergency plumbing services offered in your area during the holidays (because you know at least a few families out there are going to put too many leftovers down the garbage disposal or wreak havoc on their pipes with 20+ family members in town), you can send your Clicks to Website Ad right to your emergency plumbing page with the number they should call to request service.